ShizuVoice/qna-bot/README.md

 # QnA Bot
 A Discord bot that is used for online class as a simple online "test paper" and a moderation bot.

- The true purpose for this bot is to use for school that doesn't have school website infrastructure.
-But simple and easy to manage test paper bot with the use of [Discord](https://www.discord.com) as the platform.
+The true purpose of this bot is for schools that doesn't have a website infrastructure.
+The test paper bot will use [Discord](https://www.discord.com) as the platform.
+It is simple and easy to manage.

 Bot is still in development at this moment.

 - [QnA Bot](#qna-bot)
   * [Setting it up](#setting-it-up)